Image-Analysis-Hub/cellpose-appose/README.md

 # Cellpose - Appose Fiji plugin

-This is a plugin to install and run [cellpose](https://www.cellpose.org/) on 2D/3D/temporal images/movies in Fiji.
+This is a plugin to install and run [cellpose](https://www.cellpose.org/) on 2D/3D in Fiji.
+Two version of cellpose is available:
+- Cellpose (v3)
+- Cellpose-SAM (v4)

-This plugin is based on [Appose](https://github.com/apposed/appose), that automatically install python environement and allows python script execution with shared objects with Fiji.
+This plugin is based on [Appose](https://github.com/apposed/appose), that automatically install python environment and allows python script execution with shared objects with Fiji.

 ## Plugin Installation